 An updated copy of a high school profile is always appreciated by the admission committee, and this is often provided by the guidance counselor or school official.
 Any information we can obtain to learn more about the academic preparation offered at your school is always helpful, especially considering the global range of schools for which our admission team is responsible.

 In the case of applicants coming from the German school system, we understand that the final Abitur grade report is only given around June of the year in which you may plan to enter university.
-While we request that all students arriving at Jacobs University for Fall Semester must provide proof of their final secondary school transcript before matriculating, students will still have to send us a record of their academic achievements (transcripts).
+While we request that all students arriving at Constructor University for Fall Semester must provide proof of their final secondary school transcript before matriculating, students will still have to send us a record of their academic achievements (transcripts).

 Applicants with the following grade ranges have been most successful in our application process:

 German Abitur Score Range: 1.0 – 2.0

 US High School Diploma Range: Letter Grades: A+ – B+; GPA: 4.00 – 3.33

 IB Diploma Candidates: 34 – 45 points

 AP Diploma: Score of 4 and 5 on all AP exams taken